naver/pasero/README.md

 Training big models can be a challenge, but there are several tricks in Pasero that can reduce memory usage and enable the finetuning of large models (e.g., Llama 13B):

 - Reducing the maximum length of the training examples with `--max-source-len` and `--max-target-len` (for translation) or `--max-len` (for language modeling).
 By default they have the same value as `--encoder-max-len` and `--decoder-max-len`.
 Training and validation examples that are too long will be respectively skipped or truncated, which can help prevent OOMs from possible outliers.
 - Reducing the batch size (`--batch-size`).
 A similar batch size as before can be simulated by increasing `--virtual-dp-size` proportionally.
-The batch size should be at least as high than `--max-source-len` and `--max-target-len`.
+The batch size should be at least as high as `--max-source-len`, `--max-target-len` and `--max-len`.
-- Reducing the maximum length ratio of the training examples with `--min-len-ratio` and `--max-len-ratio` (for translation).
+- For translation, reducing the maximum length ratio of the training examples with `--min-len-ratio` and `--max-len-ratio`.
 - Half-precision training (`--dtype float16` or `--dtype bfloat16`). `bfloat16` is more convenient than `float16` but it requires recent GPUs.
 - Activation checkpointing with `--checkpoint-activations`: this is a very easy option to activate, with no downside except a moderate decrease in training speed.
 This can drastically reduce memory usage, especially with large batches.
 - Reducing the size of the vocabulary and/or disabling label smoothing: large dictionaries such as those used by NLLB-200, mBART or BLOOM have an enormous memory footprint.
 When possible, filtering those dictionaries (especially on the target side) to only keep the relevant tokens (e.g., tokens for one specific language of interest) can improve training speed and reduce memory usage.
 As an example, activations with a 256k vocabulary, a batch size of 8000 tokens and label smoothing will take ~23GB or GPU memory.
-And sadly, activation checkpointing does not work on the loss computation.
-- Parameter-efficient finetuning with LoRA (`--lora-rank X`) or bottleneck adapters (`--arch adapter_transformer`), this is an other way to drastically reduce memory usage as the optimizer states take much more memory than the model itself.
+- Parameter-efficient finetuning with LoRA (`--lora-rank X`) or bottleneck adapters (`--arch adapter_transformer`), this is an other way to drastically reduce memory usage since the optimizer states take much more memory than the model itself.
 Parameter-efficient training will only store optimizer states for the parameters that are being trained.
 - Tensor Parallelism (`--tp-size X`): model parallelism tailored for the Transformer.
 Most model parameters are sharded across GPUs and synchronizations happen before and after each Transformer block.
 This is combined with sequence parallelism, which reduces the memory usage of the activations outside of the attention and feed-forward blocks (embeddings, layer norms, loss) by sharding the batch.
 For now, tensor parallelism cannot be combined with data parallelism but larger batch sizes can be simulated with `--virtual-dp-size`.
 - Fully sharded data parallelism (`--dp-size X --fsdp`): the model and optimizer are sharded across GPUs (in a more generic way than with TP), but each GPU still processes its own batches locally like with data parallelism.
 This involves a lot of communication as GPUs need to retrieve the missing parameters from the other GPUs to compute their local outputs.